Your budget must be submitted on the downloadable Project Budget template. It’s an Excel spreadsheet (".xls") file.

 Marketing and audience development costs

-- If your project involves testing work with an audience in a venue or gallery, list any marketing and promotional costs, for example freelancer marketing fees, data analysis, mailing lists, postage, translation, design and print costs, and electronic mailing costs
+- List marketing and promotional costs that directly support your artistic activity, for example freelancer marketing fees, data analysis, mailing lists, postage, translation, design and print costs, and electronic mailing costs

 Costs of making your activity more accessible

-- If your project involves testing work with an audience in a venue or gallery, we expect you to make your activity accessible to disabled people.
-Our Funding Guidelines outline sources of advice and best practice guidance to help you consider how you will implement this aspect of your organisation’s Equal Opportunities Policy
+- We expect you to make your activity accessible to disabled people.
+Our Funding Guidelines outline sources of advice and best practice guidance to help you consider how you will deliver this

-- There are many things you can do to make your research and development project more accessible without incurring additional project costs, but you should plan for any necessary access costs and list them
+- There are many things you can do to make your project more accessible without incurring additional project costs, but you should plan for any necessary access costs and list them

-- If your organisation is disability led (by this we mean that more than 51% of your board or management committee and senior staff are disabled people), we’ll consider these costs on top of the artistic project costs.
+- If you’re disabled, we’ll consider these costs on top of the artistic project costs.
 This means we may allow your application to exceed the maximum grant level.
 Contact us if you’d like to discuss this

-- List any other project costs that don’t fit under the other headings and provide details.
-Please make sure you select an expenditure heading for each line
+- List any other project costs that don’t fit under the other headings and provide details

 Project running costs (administration and overheads) – maximum 20%

-- We’ll only consider research and development project running costs that are not paid for by other funding and that are clearly additional.
-You can apply for additional time-limited running costs that are directly related to the project activity you’re asking us to support, such as project administration, payments to additional staff and project-specific phone, postage and insurance costs
+- We’ll only consider funding project running costs that are not paid for by other funding and that are clearly additional.
+You can apply for additional time-limited running costs that are directly related to the project activity you’re asking us to support, such as project administration, payments to additional staff and project-specific ‘phone, postage and insurance costs

-- If you’re not a revenue funded organisation (we use the term RFO) you can apply for a reasonable contribution to your ongoing running costs to enable you to deliver your project.
-The figure you use must relate directly to the amount of time spent on the activity you are asking us to fund, so please explain how you’ve worked this out
+- The figure you use must relate directly to the amount of time spent on the activity you are asking us to fund, so please explain how you’ve worked this out

 - We can consider project running costs up to a maximum of 20% (twenty percent) of the total eligible project cost.
 However you should try to keep this percentage as low as possible, so that more of our funding goes towards artistic activity

-Value of support in kind – maximum 10%
+Value of support in kind – no maximum

-The Support in kind total from the Income page is already there for you.
-We can accept support in kind up to a maximum of 10% (ten percent) of the total eligible project cost
+- The Support in kind total from the Income page is already there for you

 Contingency – maximum 5%